Events and Entertainment Management BA (Hons)

 Key Information Set (KIS) Data is only gathered for undergraduate full-time courses.
 There are a number of reasons why this course does not have KIS data associated with it.
 For example, it may be a franchise course run at a partner college or a course designed for continuing professional development.

-- Field trips: Action-packed and informative field trips that are included in the cost of your fees.
+- Join action-packed and informative field trips, included in the cost of your fees.

-- Work experience: The degree includes two accredited summer placements so that you can gain valuable industry experience in the area of your choice.
+- You can benefit from two accredited summer work experience placements so that you can gain valuable industry experience in the area of your choice.

-- Degree in three years: With two week-long residential field trips (at no extra cost) and two 5-month summer placements you’ll enhance your CV – effectively gaining the equivalent of a four-year sandwich degree in just three years.
+- With two week-long residential field trips (at no extra cost) and two 5-month summer placements you’ll enhance your CV – effectively gaining the equivalent of a four-year sandwich degree in just three years.

-- Excellent resources: No. 1 London Modern University for Learning Resources, (National Student Survey 2016).
+- Great facilities and excellent resources – we’re No. 1 London Modern University for Learning Resources, (National Student Survey 2016).

-- Inspiring location: Study events in a world capital and benefit from regular visits to a range of tourism and hospitality operations, destinations and trade fairs on our doorstep in London.
+- Study events in an inspiring world capital and benefit from regular visits to a range of tourism and hospitality operations, destinations and trade fairs on your doorstep.

-- Live event management experience: Final semester live event is conceived and executed by you (and your peers) in front of a live audience.
+- Your final semester live event is conceived and executed by you (and your fellow students) in front of a live audience.